How to determine license utilization efficiency – KB4063

 The License Utilization chart is a powerful tool for assessing the efficiency of license utilization in the organization.
 This is especially important for customers who are contemplating the purchase or renewal of a subscription license (e.g. Autodesk subscription licenses) or renewing license maintenance.

 To view the license utilization of a specific feature or group of features:

 - Click the EasyAdmin User Interface ‘Start’ → ‘Management’ → “License Utilization” menu item.

 - Fill in the filter data (e.g. Feature name, Server name, etc)

 - Select the date range.
 Note that long date ranges provide improved statistical utilization data

-- Select whether to take weekends and off-hours data in consideration, and
+- Select whether to consider weekends and off-hours data, and

 - Click ‘Apply’

 - Aggregated usage presentation: A clear license utilization cut-off indicator

 - Quality of Service (QoS): License efficiency indicator